 Landlords must show evidence of their attempts to inspect and install or repair window guards at reasonable times.
 Such evidence, for example, might include documentation of visits made after 6:00 p.m. or during weekends.

-In addition, landlords need to provide the following:
+In addition, landlords need to provide a roster of tenants who did not apply, which includes:

 What if the tenant refuses window guard installation?